Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review

 Historically, maximising the efficiency of railway electrification has been driven by fundamental engineering best practices and the need to reduce operational energy costs.
 Improving traction efficiency and reducing transmission losses have always been inherent goals of railway engineers.
 However, the transition toward zero-emission heavy-duty transport is now being accelerated by international climate policies and legally binding carbon budgets.
-The fundamental, long-term shift away from fossil fuels relies heavily on the integration of renewable energy sources.
-Macro-level statistical analyses confirm this correlation; for example, \cite{analysing_determinants_of_co} validates that a 1\% increase in renewable energy consumption results in a 0.12\% reduction in transport emissions.

-However, while national statistics validate the broader environmental strategy, they do not provide the engineering solutions required to manage the significant amount of new electrical loads.
-This gap, where high-level government policies mandate zero-emission targets without addressing the technical capacity of the physical grid, is particularly evident in national policy documents.
-UK strategic frameworks, such as \cite{decarbonising_uk_transport} and \cite{departmentfortransport}, establish strict legislative milestones, most notably the phase-out of diesel traction and Heavy Goods Vehicles (HGVs) by 2040.
+National policy frameworks formalise this acceleration without addressing the technical capacity of the physical grid required to absorb the resulting electrical load.
+UK strategic frameworks, such as \cite{decarbonising_uk_transport} and \cite{departmentfortransport}, establish strict legislative milestones, most notably the phase-out of diesel rail traction by 2040.
 Crucially, these roadmaps explicitly exclude "changing travel behaviour" (demand reduction) from their scope, assuming that technological substitution alone must achieve Net Zero targets.
-Consequently, if logistical demand remains constant while traditional high-energy-density diesel is banned, operators are forced to squeeze maximum capacity out of existing, heavily strained electrical infrastructure.
+Consequently, if logistical demand remains constant while traditional high-energy-density diesel is banned, operators are forced to extract maximum capacity from existing, heavily strained electrical infrastructure.